5-8 member group (3-4 drummers, 2-4 dancers)

 Kakatsitsi playing on the grass at the Belladrum Festival.

-The drummers can also lead a procession in which the drummers carry the Kulomashi processional drums, used to lead the community or audience on the way to a festival or ceremony.
+The drummers can also lead a procession in which the drummers carry the Kolomashi processional drums, used to lead the community or audience on the way to a festival or ceremony.
 This can either be done by the group on their own or as part of a larger procession involving others at a festival.

-Kakatsitsi with Kulomashie @ African Drum Village
+Kakatsitsi with Kolomashie @ African Drum Village

 Traditional Fusion Performances